pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - Note: Option to swap Nidoking and bird pre-fight if you want to save 0-0.5s at the cost of being difficult

 ## BRUNO SPLIT

+> skip menuing before Bruno if you lost red bar on Lorelei and use Max Ether turn 2 on Onix

 **Menu**
 - Use Max Ether on Horn Drill